 While many potential positive impacts to various forecast products have been related on this blog, I’ll be watching and posting those which forecasters at these offices (and myself) observe during the evaluation period (time permitting of course).
 Take the following case from yesterday, December 9th, for example…

-In the image above, notice the swath light purple colors that extend across a good portion of the TX Gulf Coast.
-Further north, in north central and northeastern TX extending to include portions of Oklahoma, Missouri and Arkansas, an area of low clouds with colors closer to dull reds greenish-white are apparent.
+In the image above, notice the swath of light purple colors that extend across a good portion of the TX Gulf Coast.
+Further north, in north central and northeastern TX extending to include portions of Oklahoma, Missouri and Arkansas, an area of low clouds with colors closer to dull reds to greenish-white are apparent.
 In Image 1, a small area near Corpus Christi, TX has been sampled, with the contributions from Red (183), Green (132) and Blue (209) included in the image (This was sampled in Microsoft Paint).
 At about the same time, observations across this region of coastal TX were nearly uniform.
 Ceilings were around 300-400 ft from Houston, to Port Lavaca and Corpus Christi, with visibilities ranging from 1.5 to 2.5 SM.

 Thus, the colors represented by the shades of light purple represented an extensive low stratus/fog deck encompassing the area.
 Notice that a swath of this color/cloud type also extended into northern Louisiana and Mississippi.
-Low visibilities ranging from 2.5 to 3 SM and low ceilings around 4oo ft were observed in both areas.
+Low visibilities ranging from 2.5 to 3 SM and low ceilings around 400 ft were observed in both areas.

 This next image shows a sample of the color taken from the Texarkana site in NE Texas at the same time, underneath the area of low stratus containing more dull red colors.

-As the difference in colors would suggest, the cloud characteristics are different here than in SE coastal TX.
+As the difference in colors suggests, the cloud characteristics are different here than in SE coastal TX.
 Referring to image 2, the ceiling and visibility at Texarkana were 1100 ft and 6 SM, respectively.
 Ceilings were still relatively low, but were higher than in coastal TX, as was the visibility.
 Essentially, this was a slightly higher stratus deck.
 The red color contibutions were very similar in each location, suggesting clouds of similar depth.
 However, differences in green and blue are clearly discernible.
 The cloud deck near the coast certainly contained more blue, indicating warmer temperatures, which makes physical sense.
 The clouds in NE TX contained more green however, which would suggest smaller water particle size.
 But, emssions in the 3.9 channel from the surface beneath the low/thin cloud deck near the coast may also be contributing to less green color there.
 Taking a look at proximity soundings in this area of clouds from Forth Worth (FWD) and Little Rock (LZK), cloud tops decreased during the 00-12 UTC period, but contained super-cooled water droplets by the 12 UTC sounding.